Theatre Royal Bury St Edmunds Productions

-We work with some of the UK’s best talent to create distinctive, beautifully-staged productions.
-For our most recent Spring production, we staged A Tryal Of Witches (2025) by Tallulah Brown – a story of suspicion, misogyny and women all charged by our town and county’s dark history of ‘witchcraft’.
-We developed the play alongside Tallulah Brown over the course of two years, with the help of National Theatre’s Generate programme, and our fantastic cast performed for two weeks to sold-out audiences in Theatre Royal Bury St Edmunds.
+In 2025, we staged A Tryal Of Witches (2025) by Tallulah Brown – a story of suspicion, misogyny and women all charged by our town and county’s dark history of ‘witchcraft’.
+We developed the play alongside Tallulah Brown over two years, with the help of National Theatre’s Generate programme, and our fantastic cast performed for two weeks to sold-out audiences in Theatre Royal Bury St Edmunds.

-In 2024, we co-produced Richard, My Richard (2024) by leading historical fiction author Philippa Gregory with Shakespeare North Playhouse.
-This was Philippa’s first play centering around Richard the Third’s monumental discovery in a Leicester Car park and a re-imagining of his life, all based on heavily researched history.
+Alongside Shakespeare North Playhouse, we co-produced Richard, My Richard (2024) written by leading historical fiction author Philippa Gregory.
+This was Philippa’s first play centring around Richard the Third’s monumental discovery in a Leicester Car park and a re-imagining of his life, all based on heavily researched history.
 To stage this world-premiere production, Theatre Royal Bury St Edmunds was transformed ‘into the round’ for the first time in 14 years.

 Community Productions